redpanda-data/connect/docs/processors/README.md

 This document was generated with `benthos --list-processors`.

-Benthos has a concept of processors, these are functions that will be applied to each message passing through a pipeline.
+Benthos processors are functions that will be applied to each message passing through a pipeline.
 The function signature allows a processor to mutate or drop messages depending on the content of the message.

 Processors are set via config, and depending on where in the config they are placed they will be run either immediately after a specific input (set in the